sanglee/FHC/README.md

-# FHC
+# Federated Hypersphere Classifier (FHC)

-Federated Hypersphere Classifier
+This repository provides implementations for ***Anomaly Detection in Multi-host Environment Based on Federated Hypersphere Classifier***, In progress.